Coronavirus social care and safety

 Coronavirus - social care and safety

-The unusual circumstances of the coronavirus emergency are putting every family under extra pressure.
-This section covers how social care services and direct payments are operating at the moment, as well as advice and information on family safety and behaviour issues, including updated information about what you can do under the the new national lockdown .
-There are exceptions to the lockdown rules about staying at home and gatherings with people outside your household that are helpful for families with a child or young person with SEND.
+The unusual circumstances of the coronavirus pandemic have put every family under extra pressure.
+This section covers how social care services and direct payments are operating at the moment, as well as advice and information on family safety and behaviour issues, including updated information about the the current coronavirus restrictions which have now mostly ended.

 Support from social care services